mav-rik/not-sap/packages/odata/README.md

 }
 ```

-This documentation provides comprehensive coverage of the @notsap/odata module, including setup, type generation, core functionality, and practical examples for building type-safe OData applications.
+This documentation provides comprehensive coverage of the notsapodata module, including setup, type generation, core functionality, and practical examples for building type-safe OData applications.